MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-r-in-query-editor.md

    :::image type="content" source="media/desktop-r-in-query-editor/r-in-query-editor_10.png" alt-text="Screenshot shows Data source settings dialog where you can edit permissions." lightbox="media/desktop-r-in-query-editor/r-in-query-editor_10.png":::

-* To schedule refresh of your R visuals or semantic model, enable scheduled refresh and install an on-premises data gateway (personal mode) on the computer containing the workbook and R. You can't use an enterprise gateway to refresh semantic models containing R scripts in Power Query.
+* To schedule refresh of your R visuals or dataset, enable scheduled refresh and install an on-premises data gateway (personal mode) on the computer containing the workbook and R. You can't use an enterprise gateway to refresh datasets containing R scripts in Power Query.

 ## Next Steps